mazetoken/zombie/README.md

 ![ZOMBIE](img/zombie200.png)

-ZOMBIE is satire and appreciation token running on Bitcoin Cash blockchain (as SLP - Simple Ledger Protocol token, SLP NFT and SEP20 - SmartBCH token).
-900 million ZOMBIE (on SmartBCH) is locked in the [Vesting Wallet](https://github.com/mazetoken/zombie/blob/main/contracts/VestingWallet.sol) since November 9, 2021.
+ZOMBIE is satire token running on Bitcoin Cash blockchain (as SLP - Simple Ledger Protocol token, SLP NFT and SEP20 - SmartBCH token).
+900 million ZOMBIE (on SmartBCH) is locked in the [Vesting Wallet](https://github.com/mazetoken/vandals/blob/main/contracts/VestingWallet.sol) since November 9, 2021.
 Vesting (time-lock) duration period is 2 years.
 The Vesting Wallet allows to release ZOMBIE tokens partially.

 ZOMBIE horde is moving constantly.
 The token is a tradable asset, but there is no expectation od profit.
 Do your own research.

-ZOMBIE SmartBCH NFTs are coming in 2022

 _No bullshit!
 Just ZOMBIE._

 Zombiesite: https://zombies.onuniverse.com

+ZOMBIE in Maze Tokens Underworld: https://mazetoken.github.io/zombie/

 ----------------------------------------------------------------------------------------------